JarnaChao09/Koffect/README.md

 Some areas of focus that this project hopes to tackle are:

 - The application of context-oriented programming to tackle metaprogramming challenges
-- The application of context-oriented programming to model other context dependent fields such as mathematical proofs
+- The application of context-oriented programming to model other context dependent fields such as mathematical correctness
 - The application of context-oriented programming to model real world contextual dependent situations in code with minimal boilerplate
 - The application of context-oriented programming to the creation and modelling of domain specific languages